autokitteh/autokitteh/runtimes/pythonrt/py-sdk/docs/index.rst

-.. autokitteh documentation master file, created by & gen-index.py
-   sphinx-quickstart on Wed Jul  3 11:27:22 2024.
+.. autokitteh documentation master file, created by sphinx-quickstart & gen-index.py sphinx-quickstart on Wed Jul  3 11:27:22 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.